nanochess/240pTestSuite_colecovision/Suite_manual.md

 Since the software is running on a gaming platform, there is some degree of interactivity not possible on regular video tests, we have tried to use this as best as possible when applicable.
 For the rest of the cases regular test patterns, with inspiration in other sources, have been used.

 Here's a description of each one of the options, as well as any specific commands within them.

+### Test Patterns > SMPTE Color Bars.

+Currently this test is an afterthought and it could be removed as the color levels hadn't been measured.

 ### Test Patterns > Color Bleed Check.